zy-Liang/rshiny-globus/README.md

 ## Web Server Setup

-In this repository, create a file `endpoint_id_llama7b.txt`, add the endpoint id to the file.
+In this repository,
+- create a file `endpoint_id_llama7b.txt`, add the endpoint id to the file
+- Install python requirements in the file `py_requirements.txt`
+- Install R requirements